Nedervino/TicketCrawler/README.md

 # Ticket scraper

 This spider, written using the python scrapy framework, periodically crawls a popular dutch ticket trading website to check for available tickets and immediately order them once found.
 The website uses reCaptcha to prevent refreshing more than a couple of times per minute.
 To bypass this system, the spider uses a combination of proxy rotation and user agent rotation.
 Each consecutive request is routed past a different proxy IP using one out of the 90 most commonly found user agent strings.
-The bot uses Selenium webdriver to log in using facebook, and perform the interaction with the ticket buying page which contains dynamic content.
+Seperated from this crawling process, the bot uses Selenium webdriver to log in using facebook in advance and, when a ticket is found, perform the interaction with the ticket buying page which contains dynamic AJAX content.

 <br>